 1. Men’s voices are overrepresented online anyways

 Men already dominate nearly every public sphere — including the internet.
 A 2014 article in Quartz examined the sex biases of nearly 1 million comments on New York Times articles.
-Although women make up 44% of the readership of the Times, they only compromised 25% of comments.
+Although women make up 44% of the readership of the Times, they only comprised 25% of comments.

 There are many proposed reasons why this may be the case.
 Some have argued that women are bullied and harassed offline.
-Some say women are in the comments, they just chose to use pseudonyms for privacy.
-Others disagree, arguing that women chose to avoid the comments sections because they have better things to do than troll.
+Some say women are in the comments, they just choose to use pseudonyms for privacy.
+Others disagree, arguing that women choose to avoid the comments sections because they have better things to do than troll.
 Whatever the reason, the fact is the same: men are dominating the comments sections nearly everywhere.

 This is no surprise.
 Women’s words are underrepresented in nearly every written form of communication.
 For example, despite the fact that women receive the majority of MFAs, the New York Times bestsellers list is still dominated by men (although it is improving over time).
 Books by male authors are disproportionately reviewed in every major publication by disproportionately male reviewers.

-Men are more likely to be quoted in articles (at a ratio of 3:1), and men make up more about two-thirds of bylines in publications like The New York Times and The Washington Post.
+Men are more likely to be quoted in articles (at a ratio of 3:1), and men make up more than about two-thirds of bylines in publications like The New York Times and The Washington Post.
 Even Wikipedia has a gender bias, with somewhere between 8.5% and 16% of Wikipedia editors being female.
-The phenomenon is so prevalence that is has even sparked its own meme: “There are no girls on the internet.”
+The phenomenon is so prevalent that is has even sparked its own meme: “There are no girls on the internet.”

 Male voices are everywhere, and they have no trouble being heard.
-I read the opinion of probably hundreds of men all day online and, the truth is, I don’t need anymore.
+I read the opinion of probably hundreds of men all day online and, the truth is, I don’t need any more.
 By refusing to read comments by men, I’m not blocking myself off from the male perspective.
 I’ll get that from plenty of other sources.
 Rather, I’m focusing on the perspectives of those who are more often silenced and ignored.